evpching/death-grunty-webpage/commands/8ball.md

 title: /8ball
 ---

-The ***/8ball*** command is exactly what you think it is: you ask a question, and a random answer is given to you.
+The ***/8ball*** command is exactly what you think it is: you ask Death Grunty a question, and he gives you a random answer.
 Like a real magic 8 ball, Death Grunty will give you three kinds of answers: postive, neutral, and negative.

-Some answers that Death Grunty gives reflect his personality and thus may offend you, but he probably doesn't mean it...
+Some answers that Death Grunty responds with are mean, but he probably doesn't mean anything by it...

 ### Usage Examples

-- /8ball command producing a positive answer.
+- Death Grunty giving a positive answer.
 ![/8ball command producing a positive answer.](../images/examples/8ball_1.jpg)

-- /8ball command producing a negative answer.
+- Death Grunty giving a negative answer.
 ![/8ball command producing a negative answer.](../images/examples/8ball_2.jpg)